-If you are being admitted into a residential or nursing home permanently following a social care assessment, then on completion of the "Financial Assessment Declaration of Means" form the Financial Assessment Officer will write to you with details of how to join the scheme.
+If you are being admitted into a residential or nursing home permanently following a social care assessment, then on completion of the "Financial Assessment Declaration of Means" form the Financial Assessment Officer will write to you with the outcome of your financial assessment and details of how to join the scheme if applicable.
 We will arrange for a valuation of your property and following receipt of the valuation a contract letter and terms of the agreement will be sent to you which will indicate the assessed weekly payments to be made under the scheme and the terms of the agreement.
-Due to Land Registry requirements, we will need to verify the identity of the person who owns the property against which the charge will be registered and also verify the identity of the person making the application for a Deferred Payment Agreement on behalf of the resident (e.g. the resident's Power of Attorney or Deputy).
+You will be required to register the property with the Land Registry if this has not already been done.
+Due to Land Registry requirements, we will need to verify the identity of the person(s) who owns the property against which the charge will be registered and also verify the identity of the person making the application for a Deferred Payment Agreement on behalf of the resident (e.g. the resident's Power of Attorney or Deputy).